Bifurcated Impact of Neutrino Fast Flavor Conversion on Core-collapse Supernovae Informed by Multi-angle Neutrino Radiation Hydrodynamics

 Finally, we discuss the physical mechanism of bifurcated roles of FFC on shock revival.
 Fig. \ref{fig:lumi} compares the heating rates and the properties of the emitted neutrinos.
 Left ($9M_\odot$) and right ($20M_\odot$) panels are shown to represent successful and failed models, respectively.
 As shown in the top panels, the neutrino heating rates tend to be higher with FFC for the $9M_\odot$ model and lower for the $20M_\odot$ model.
 The lower two panels compare the energy luminosity and mean neutrino energies, respectively.
 Let us first focus on the no-oscillation models (solid lines).
 In the $9M_\odot$ model, $\nu_e$ luminosity decreases with time, and it is eventually overtaken by that of $\nu_x$ at $\sim280\,\mathrm{ms}$.
 In the $20M_\odot$ model, on the other hand, $\nu_e$ luminosity stays higher by $\sim2\times10^{52}\mathrm{erg}\,\mathrm{s}^{-1}$ over that of $\nu_x$.
 As for the mean energies, the $9M_\odot$ model shows clear separation between $\nu_e$ and $\nu_x$ of $\sim4\,\mathrm{MeV}$, where $20M_\odot$ model shows continuously rising $\nu_e$ mean energy.
 This feature is the natural consequence of the accretion rate difference; $9M_\odot$ model has weaker $\nu_e$ emission powered by the accretion, and vice versa (for the time evolution of the accretion rates, see \cite{Burrows2020MNRAS.491.2715B} where the same set of progenitors was used).

 This relative relationships of $\nu_e$ and $\nu_x$ is the primary determinant of the bimodal effect of FFC, as explained below.
 FFC effects on CCSN dynamics is the competition of two effects; enhancement of the $\nu_e$ mean energy (positive effect) and decrease of the $\nu_e$ number flux (negative effect).
 For the $9M_\odot$ model, the former effect is stronger due to the large separation of mean energies, and the latter is not so dramatic (especially after $L_{\nu_e}\lesssim L_{\nu_x}$).
 For the $20M_\odot$ model, on the other hand, the latter effect is more dramatic due to large separation of luminosity between $\nu_e$ and $\nu_x$, and mean energies being close each other.
 This result is also in agreement with previous simulations \cite{Nagakura2023PhRvL.130u1401N,Xiong2025PhRvL.134e1003X,Akaho2025PhRvD.112d3015A}, which reported the suppression of neutrino heating due to FFC.
 In those works, due to the spherical symmetry, the employed CCSN models feature substantially higher mass accretion rates than the $9M_\odot$ model considered in the present multi-dimensional study.
+It should also be noted that the large mass accretion of lepton-rich ($Y_e \sim 0.5$) matter enhances the disparity in number flux between $\nu_e$ and $\bar{\nu}_e$, thereby suppressing the formation of ELN angular crossings (and consequently FFC).
+This also explains the weak influence of FFC observed in the $20M_\odot$ model.

 {\em Summary.}--- We unveiled the role of FFC on CCSN dynamics, by coupling multi-angle FFC modeling with the multi-dimensional neutrino radiation hydrodynamics.
 Our study establishes a robust relationship between the accretion rate and the impact of FFC; FFC promotes shock expansion in the models with lower accretion rates, whereas it may inhibit dynamics in high-accretion environments.
 We also observed that the asymmetric FFC initially causes asymmetric deformation of shock due to asymmetric neutrino heating, which can be only captured by self-consistently treating the FFC regions.